castwide/gamefic/README.md

 We've created two types of entities for this demo, a Room and an Item.
-These are likely the most common entity types you'll use while creating a game, but there are several others defined in the entity_ext library.
+These are likely the most common entity types you'll use while creating a game, but there are several others defined in the standard library.
 Here's a brief explanation of each:

 #### Container